misiektoja/instagram_monitor/docs/view-modes.md

 The Web Dashboard requires `flask`, which is included in normal installations.
 If it is missing, Instagram Monitor disables the dashboard but keeps console monitoring active.

 Docker Compose exposes the default dashboard only at `127.0.0.1` on the host.
-Use `docker compose up` if setup enabled the Web Dashboard.
+Use `docker compose up --no-log-prefix` if setup enabled the Web Dashboard.
 For a one-off Compose command, add `--service-ports`:

 ```sh
 docker compose run --rm --service-ports instagram_monitor target1 target2 --web-dashboard